TashaTJ/pawsome-portraits-v4/README.md

 #### Home

 ##### Navigational Bar
 Heading each page top, it’s fully responsive and toggles to a neat hambuger menu.
 It contains links to all pages, reachable at any time within the user's journey through the site.
 The Logo contains the link to the home page.
+When a page is active it is indicated by a change in colour from black to gold.

 ![Nav Bar](assets/readme-images/nav-bar.png)